TnTech-ECE/F25_Team8_DARPAChallengeTriageDrone/Reports/Detailed Design/Drone to PC Link Subsystem.md

 - Operator spoken audio returned to the drone speaker

 **Transferred Data:**
 Outgoing audio is streamed to the laptop for cognitive response checks.
-Incoming audio from the operator is routed back to the drone’s speaker. **WebRTC** supports both upstream and downstream audio streaming **[REF: WebRTC audio behavior]**.
+Incoming audio from the operator is routed back to the drone’s speaker. **WebRTC** supports both upstream and downstream audio streaming **[4]**.

 **Communication Method:**
 Local digital audio interface on the Jetson Nano; WebRTC for wireless audio transmission.